JetBrains/teamcity-documentation/topics/working-with-feature-branches.md

  The dialog that appears enables you to select the destination branch and add a commit message (required).

 It is also possible to merge branches [automatically](automatic-merge.md).

+## Feature Branches Video Tutorial

+<video href="aTE_1A0Fuh0"
+title="TeamCity tutorial — How to work with feature branches"/>

 <seealso>
         <category ref="admin-guide">